Overview of the projects selected by the participant teams for AISRP 2019.

 Service Systems as a Paradigm for AI Alignment (shared document) and AF linkpost with more discussion.

-The paradigm of AI services (including, but not necessarily limited to, ‘comprehensive’ systems) could offer a useful alternative view on AI safety problems.
+Original summary: The paradigm of AI services (including, but not necessarily limited to, ‘comprehensive’ systems) could offer a useful alternative view on AI safety problems.
 Moreover, the idea of gradual automation of services, and that this process might be problematic, might be more relatable to many mainstream researchers.
 To become useful, CAIS however needs a list of corresponding technical problems that need to be addressed, and a more precise language (model) to express them.

 We would like to find a useful mathematical model of CAIS and formulate a list of technical (safety) problems that need to be addressed to make the system aligned and beneficial.
 To make sure that the proposed formalization is useful, and draw more attention to it, we would also like to get some progress on one of these technical problems.